-The attribute geometry provides the description of a 2D or 3D curve, but similar to Node entities its cardinality can be 0 or 1 as well.
-The attribute weight can be used for graph-based applications such as dealing with the impedance representing absolute barriers in transportation problems.
+The property geometry provides the description of a 2D or 3D curve, but similar to Node entities its cardinality can be 0 or 1 as well.
+The property weight can be used for graph-based applications such as dealing with the impedance representing absolute barriers in transportation problems.

-An Edge may be associated with a CellBoundary instance of the primary space via its duality attribute.
+An Edge may be associated with a CellBoundary instance of the primary space via its duality association.
 This association can be skipped in situations where a CellBoundary is not necessary to represent the link between two CellSpace entities.
 For example, logical networks or visibility graphs where two CellSpaces connected by visibility may not share a CellBoundary.
 Finally, an Edge always connects two Nodes.